w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/osi-layers.md

 Alternatively, multiple clients can send data to the broker, which then distributes it to other clients.

-### Peer to Peer Model
+### Peer-to-Peer Model

-Lastly, we have the Peer to Peer Model, a true distributed system where there's no central point to retrieve data from.
+Lastly, we have the Peer-to-Peer Model, a true distributed system where there's no central point to retrieve data from.
 Each node in this model has equal functionality.

 Examples of this model include BitTorrent and Bitcoin.